-- Less Automation: With Kubernetes, Google puts more power (and responsibility) in the hands of their customers.
+- Less Automation: With Kubernetes, Google puts more power (and responsibility) in the hands of its customers.
 Some customers may prefer that level of control.
 Others may not want to worry about these lower-level details.

 - Deployments: As with AWS, a key drawback is that it is not available for on-premise deployments.

-- Vendor lock in: In order to use GKE, you must be on GCP.
+- Vendor lock-in: In order to use GKE, you must be on GCP.
 Again, this means the possibility of getting locked into a single technology provider if steps are not taken to avoid this.